Inverse uniqueness results for Schr\"odinger operators using de Branges theory: Uniqueness of the inverse problem

-Again as in Corollary~\ref{cordBuniqnoshift}, if one takes finite fixed left endpoints, the operator is uniquely determined by the spectral measure.
-In particular as a special case one recovers the classical result due to Marchenko that the spectral measure uniquely determines the operator, if the left endpoint is regular.
-However our result covers a larger class of potentials, as we will show in the next section.
-There we will apply our results in order to obtain a uniqueness theorem for perturbed Bessel operators.
+Again, as in Corollary~\ref{cordBuniqnoshift}, if one takes finite fixed left endpoints, then the operator is uniquely determined by the spectral measure.
+In particular, as a special case one recovers the classical result due to Borg and Marchenko that the spectral measure (corresponding to a particular choice of $\phi$) uniquely determines the operator, if the left endpoint is regular.
+Corollary~\ref{cordBuniqScor} shows that this continues to hold if the left endpoint is only assumed to be in the limit-circle case.
+In fact, due to a result of Krein \cite{Kr52} it is still possible to choose $\phi$ such that the corresponding de Branges functions belong to the Cartwright class in this case.

+However, our result is also applicable in situations where the left endpoint is also allowed to be in the limit-point case, as we will show in the next section.
+There we will apply our results in order to obtain an inverse uniqueness theorem for perturbed spherical Schr\"odinger operators.